4,500

 For every 2° F increase in temperature, cities use 0.5 - 5% more energy.
 The more energy we use, the hotter our city gets, perpetuating the creation of urban heat islands.

-This is an Equity Issue
+This is an Equity Issue.

 Seattle’s worst urban heat islands are located in its lowest-income communities that already have the worst tree protections.
 We are stacking the deck against our most vulnerable communities.